kaidez/javascript-prototype-screencast/README.md

 # An Introduction to JavaScript Prototypes

-These are the accompanying source files for the tutorial/) over at kaidez.com.
+These are the accompanying source files for the tutorial over at kaidez.com.

 -kdz